 After receiving the application, the DVLA will search the insurance database to check that cover is in place.

 You can buy car tax in one of three ways:

 The cheapest way to pay is in a lump sum, although you may prefer the convenience of paying monthly – especially if you’re not planning on keeping the car for the full 12 months.

-If you cancel your direct debit or miss payments, this can lead to the cancellation of your car tax, so it’s vital that this doesn’t happen.
+If you cancel your Direct Debit or miss payments, this can lead to the cancellation of your car tax, so it’s vital this doesn’t happen.

 Police use Automatic Number Plate Recognition technology to check if a car is taxed; if you're caught driving without tax by the police you could be issued with an instant fixed penalty notice of up to £1,000.